Juan-Nathan/nlp-network-analysis/README.md

   - `PositivityQDAP` (positive word proportion)
 - **Findings (from descriptive statistics and hypothesis testing)**:
   - `SentimentQDAP`:
-    - Sports articles had the most positive overall tone (highest polarity)
+    - Sports had the most positive overall tone (highest polarity)
     - Reviews were slightly positive on average
     - Politics had the lowest and most variable polarity scores
   - `PositivityQDAP`:
     - Reviews used positive words most consistently and had the highest median positivity
-    - Politics and sports had similar average positivity but showed greater variability
+    - Politics and Sports had similar average positivity but showed greater variability
-    - Reviews were significantly more positive than politics (p = 0.031)
+    - Reviews were significantly more positive than Politics (p = 0.031)
-    - No significant difference between reviews and sports, or sports and politics
+    - No significant difference between Reviews and Sports, or Sports and Politics

 ### Single-Mode Document Network
 - Nodes = Documents